GigaFlip/educenter-hugo/exampleSite/content/english/about/_index.md

 title: About Us
 bg_image: images/backgrounds/page-title.jpg
 image: images/about/about-page.jpg
-description: The motto of our school is 'PREPARE FOR LIFE' This tagline emphasizes that the school is dedicated to equipping students with the skills, knowledge, and confidence they need to navigate the complexities of the modern world and achieve their goals.
+description: The motto of our school is 'PREPARE FOR LIFE'.

+  This tagline emphasizes that the school is dedicated to equipping students with the skills, knowledge, and confidence they need to navigate the complexities of the modern world and achieve their goals.